szakharov7723/FinalTradeETL/README.md

 After we have collected all data we are now ready to feed it into our [machine learning model](https://github.com/szakharov7723/AzureMLdataops/blob/main/AzureMLcryptofcst.ipynb)  and forecasting report
 Since we have pretty few data for high quality model training,  we retrain and apply best model every day to find the best forecasting solution.

+In short:
-We use Service principal authentification to keep it running daily We created a link to our SQL datastore and use this data for training We train our data for forecasting models and use *normalized root mean squared error* as a primary metric we forecast daily for 2 weekss and register time series columnn We use remote compute cluster to train our model and find the best one We create a temporary dataframe consisting of forecast price and date column generateed for 14 days starting from today Later we use pyodbc lib to connect to our SQL database, where we erase previous forecast data and load fresh forecast for next 14 days.
+* We use Service principal authentification to keep it running daily
+* We created a link to our SQL datastore and use this data for training
+* We train our data for forecasting models and use *normalized root mean squared error* as a primary metric
+* we forecast daily for 2 weeks and register time series columnn
+* We use remote compute cluster to train our model and find the best one
+* We create a temporary dataframe consisting of forecast price and date column generateed for 14 days starting from today
+* Later we use pyodbc lib to connect to our SQL database, where we erase previous forecast data and load fresh forecast for next 14 days.
-You can find the described script for machine learning flow by the following link

 ### Create Forecasting report in Tableau